 They’re more than just our best friend.
 They’re our ride-or-die, cuddle buddy and emotional support system.
 No, we’re not talking about your significant other (although, there are far worse qualities you could fall for).
 We just described a relationship between a human and their dog.

 Our dogs provide us with unconditional love and acceptance, even on our worst days.
 That’s why, as pet owners, we don’t think twice about doing everything we can to ensure our pet’s health and happiness.
-Whether it’s a spa day, upgrading their food or giving them CBD dog treats, here are ten tips for supporting your dog’s well-being.
+Whether it’s a spa day, upgrading their food, or adding CBD dog oil to their diet, here are ten tips for supporting your dog’s well-being.

 1. Exercise Regularly